algenty/grafana-flowcharting/README.md

 ## [[0.7.0 SNAPSHOT]](https://algenty.github.io/flowcharting-repository/archives/agenty-flowcharting-panel-0.7.0-SNAPSHOT.zip) - 2019-03-19
 ### Added
   - Select "color mode" for each id/value in mapping options instead one by rule.
-  - new conditions and design in rule for each mapping intead one by rule.
+  - new conditions and design in rule for each mapping instead one by rule.
     - when : When condition applied
     - what : which shape
     - how : how to colorize shape